RobertBoganKang/piano_tuning/README.md

 * Ignore notes for tuning
 * Tuning for different temperment
 ### Entropy Method
-* Save Tune Shift parameters
+* Save & load Tune Shift parameters

 ## Demo
 There are 2 fully sampled pianos as demo.